DIT168-V2V-responsibles/v2v-protocol/README.md

 # DIT 168 V2V protocol proposal

-This repo contains a V2V communication protocol between autonomous RCs found [here](https://github.com/chalmers-revere/opendlv.scaledcars).
+This repo contains a V2V communication protocol between autonomous RCs with a focus on platooning.
+The RCs' specs can be found [here](https://github.com/chalmers-revere/opendlv.scaledcars).

 ### Table of contents